The Home Loan Game (how it actually works)

 And expected it to be complicated and expensive.

-But Joe made it easy and helped me get my first home loan without coming up with a lot of money.
+But Joe made it easy and helped me get a loan without coming up with a lot of money.

 Two years later.

-Two years after that, he helped me get a 3rd home loan.
+Two years after that, Joe helped me get a 3rd home loan.

-At that point I realized owning a home and a few rental properties was a way to build wealth faster.
+At that point I realized owning a home and a few rental properties was a way to build wealth faster and leave 9-5 life sooner.

 The outdated retirement plan: